lcorr8/wtm-js-crashcourse-project-A/README.md

 #### Notification
 - has a message, a time stamp, and the related application
 - can be sent to an inbox (job seeker, employer)

-# Complex interactions from week 5
-Application utilizes axios.
-Sample requests can also be found in index.js below the given routes.
-To run the interactions you can copy paste the axios requests in your browser's console.

-NOTE: please ensure you have created a few db entries if you are for example querying for a job with a given zipcode.

-- employer updates application status after interview
-    - if accepted: notifications sent to applicant
-    - `axios.post('/application/:id/status', {status: 'declined'}).then(console.log);`
-    - `axios.post('/application/:id/status', {status: 'pending'}).then(console.log);`
-    - `axios.post('/application/:id/status', {status: 'accepted'}).then(console.log);`

  ### pending complex routes to add
  - TODO: user management